-Tenders and subcontracting
+Tenders and Subcontracting

-According to Investopedia subcontracting is the "practice of assigning part of the obligations and tasks under a contract to another party known as a subcontractor".
+According to Investopedia subcontracting is the practice of assigning part of the obligations and tasks under a contract to another party known as a subcontractor.
 Subcontracting is especially prevalent in areas where complex projects are the norm, such as construction and information technology.
 Subcontractors are hired by the project's general contractor, who continues to have overall responsibility for project completion and execution within its stipulated parameters and deadlines.

-It is important to know that in South Africa there are two major rules when it comes to subcontracting if awarded a Government tender.
+It is very important to know that in South Africa there is one major rule when it comes to subcontracting if awarded a Government tender.